www.geo4u.net

 The concept of democracy can be traced back to the Greeks.
 It has its roots in the idea that citizens (usually land owning males)

 had the opportunity to vote directly for or against a possible law or decision.
-This is known as
+This is known as direct democracy and reflects the

 direct participation of citizens in government.